eksctl-io/eksctl/userdocs/src/usage/instance-selector.md

 when using Spot instances because you need to choose a set of instances that works together well with the Cluster Autoscaler.

-eksctl now integrates with the [EC2 instance selector](https://github.com/aws/amazon-ec2-instance-selector), which addresses this problem by generating a list of instance types based on resource criteria such as vCPUs, memory, etc.
+eksctl now integrates with the [EC2 instance selector](https://github.com/aws/amazon-ec2-instance-selector), which addresses this problem by generating a list of instance types based on resource criteria: vCPUs, memory, # of GPUs and CPU architecture.
 When the instance selector criteria is passed, eksctl creates a nodegroup with the instance types set to the instance types matching the supplied criteria.